5jvm0u4/How-to-flash-BTT-EBB36-V1.2-frmware/README.md

 # Old Method

-(Open PuTTY, connect to your klipper)
+(Open PuTTY, SSH into your klipper)

 cd ~/klipper